kenan-rhoton/openwar/docs/rules.markdown

 ## Charging

-Finishing a run within combat distance of an enemy (10cm) is considered a Charge.
+Finishing a run within combat distance of an enemy (5cm) is considered a Charge.
 You may not Charge if you are already in combat,
 You may Fight immediately after a Charge, with +2 to Push.

 ## Retreating

-Starting a run within combat distance of an enemy (10cm) is considered a Retreat.
+Starting a run within combat distance of an enemy (5cm) is considered a Retreat.
 You may not end a Retreat within combat distance of any enemies.

 # Fighting

-Only models in base to base contact fight, unless they have the Second Rank or Third Rank rules.
+A Unit may Fight if it is in combat.
+A Unit is considered to be in combat if it is within 5cm of an enemy Unit.

+The Unit chosen to Fight may first move up to 5cm with each of its models.
+Then, for every miniature in the Unit that is in base to base contact with an enemy miniature, that miniature may Attack the enemy miniature's Unit.

+Miniatures with the Second Rank or Third Rank skills may Attack Units if in contact with a friendly miniature in contact with that enemy Unit.

+Miniatures with the Third Rank skill may attack an enemy Unit if in contact with a friendly miniature that could attack withe the Second Rank skill.

+## Attack Sequence

+1. For each friendly miniature do the following:
+	1. Choose a weapon carried by that miniature and a target enemy miniature in base to base contact with it.
+	2. Hit Roll: Roll the number dice equal to the weapon's Attacks characteristic and add the friendly miniature's Melee to the roll.
+If the result is equal to or over the weapon's Difficulty characteristic it's a Hit.
+	3. Damage Roll: Roll a number of dice equal to the Hits and add the weapon's Pierce to the roll.
+If the result is equal to or over the enemy miniature's Armor characteristic it's a Wound.
+	4. Unless specified otherwise, a Wound kills that enemy miniature.
+2. After all friendly miniatures have attacked, make a Presence roll:
+	1. Roll 2 dice, adding the Unit's Presence to the roll and the amount of miniatures slain this combat.
+	2. If the result is greater than the enemy Unit's Morale, then:
+		1. They take a Shaken token
+		2. The friendly Unit takes a Glory token
+		3. The friendly Unit may perform a Push move against the enemy, moving the enemy Unit up to 5cm directly away from them and then advancing 5cm towards it.

 # Shooting

+A Unit may not shoot if it is in combat.
-You may shoot only at Units that the selected Unit can see.
+A Unit may shoot only at Units that the selected Unit can see.
-You may not split shots, except for models with the Specialist rule.
+A Unit may not split shots, except for miniatures with the Specialist rule.
+A miniature may shoot only at a Unit within range.
+A Unit is within range if it is at a distance equal to or less than the weapon's Ranged value plus the miniature's Ranged characteristic.

+Resolve each attack as with the Fighting Attack Sequence, except that the Ranged characteristic is used instead of Melee, a Push move is not performed on succesful Presence check and that the attacks are made against the Unit, not specific miniatures.
+Any Wound taken is assigned by the defender.

 # Skills